MhankBarBar/whatsapp-bot/README.md

-<<<<<<< HEAD
-# Whatsapp-Botto
+# whatsapp-bot
-Hello fellow users, Whatsapp Botto: Re is whatsapp automation script or more like a bot that responds to particular keywords and few other features that we are working on.
+Hello fellow users, Whatsapp Bot is whatsapp automation script or more like a bot that responds to particular keywords and few other features that we are working on.

 This is an open-source program written in Javascript.
 This project require NodeJS v12.